Personal Support Service Dogs

 Contact firstname.lastname@example.org for more information about the program.

 *** As a small charity we are recognizing the increasing needs for service dogs.
-However, due to the number of pending applications and our charity’s limited resources, we will only be able respond to requests after 2019, noting that they will be “on hold” until further notice. ***
+However, due to the number of pending applications and our charity’s limited resources, applications will be “on hold” until further notice. ***

 Choosing A Dog And Training